Chernobyl & Transnistria Ultra Budget New Year Tour

 We have a lie in after the new year celebrations before grabbing breakfast and heading to the town of Bender.

-We continue our walk to the river.
-There are statues and old amusement rides such as bumper cars here.
-It looks right out of the 1950′s, but the rides are still operated and are very cheap.
+We head to the river to check out ‘The Great October’ theme park.
+There are old amusement rides including bumper cars and mini Ferris wheels here.
+A scene right out of the 1950s, it may look abandoned but the rides are still operating and are very cheap.

 Thursday 2nd January